cgalli/ATMOS_6910_2018/semester_project.md

 - All HRRR analysis files will be the 00 hour from the respective 00 UTC through 23 UTC model runs.
 - Wind gust data in the surface observations will be sparse, meaning NULL values will be needed when no gust was reported.
 - Extracting the model grid points for the three stations requires the latitude and longitude metadata from each station.

+## Due
+Projects must be complete by Dec 5, 2018 where we will be reviewing approaches and techniques in class together.
+Students will have until Dec 12 to turn in the final code via email or a link to their CHPC home directory where the code resides and runs.